-Strategy Two: Increase income outside of ad valorem taxes
+Strategy Two: Increase income outside of ad valorem taxes.

-- Promote and support local business - Use Woodcreek as the city designation for online purchases - Reconsider increasing the Hotel Occupancy Tax from 0 to create
+- Promote and support local business - Use Woodcreek as the city designation for online purchases - Reconsider increasing the Hotel Occupancy Tax from 0 to create additional income for the city.

-Strategy Three: Seek advantageous development and franchise agreements
+Strategy Three: Seek advantageous development and franchise agreements.